PauGC/Mission-Statement_tool/README.md

             - in utils\utils.py: torch.classes.__path__ = []
         * cloud:
             - environment.yml: when deploying it does not find python-docx
+            - requirements.txt:
+                - when placing python-docx first, no problems with python-docx
+                - app crashes when loading easyocr model (easyocr.reader)

 2) missionstatement_py311 (python 3.11.13):
     * pure conda installation: I don't manage to complete the creation of the environment